-- Apprenticeship Incentive Grant, Apprenticeship Incentive Grant for Women, or Apprenticeship Completion Grant from box 130 of your T4A slips (for more information, go to canada.ca/apprenticeship-incentive-grant, see Guide P105, Students and Income Tax, or call 1-866-742-3644) - amounts distributed from a retirement compensation arrangement (RCA) from your T4A-RCA slips (for more information, see the back of your slips)

-- training allowances or any other amount from box 028 of your T4A slips (other than amounts already noted for this line and lines 10400, 11500, and 12500 of the return) - payments from a trust from box 26 of your T3 slips - payments from a registered education savings plan (RESP) from box 040 (see line 41800 on page 26) or box 042 of your T4A slips - · certain annuity payments - certain payments from a tax-free savings account (TFSA) from box 134 of your T4A slips - certain amounts from a registered retirement income fund (RRIF) from box 22 of your T4RIF slips, or the pooled registered pension plan (PRPP) amount from box 194 of your T4A slips, or the specified pension plan (SPP) amount from box 018 of your T4A slips
+- Apprenticeship Incentive Grant, Apprenticeship Incentive Grant for Women, or Apprenticeship Completion Grant from box 130 of your T4A slips (for more information, go to canada.ca/apprenticeship -incentive-grant, see Guide P105, Students and Income Tax, or call 1-866-742-3644) - amounts distributed from a retirement compensation arrangement (RCA) from your T4A-RCA and NR4 slips (for more information, see the back of your slips) - training allowances or any other amount from box 028 of your T4A slips (other than amounts already noted for this line and lines 10400, 11500, and 12500 of the return) - payments from a trust from box 26 of your T3 slips - payments from a registered education savings plan (RESP) from box 040 (see line 41800 on page 35) or box 042 of your T4A slips - certain annuity payments - certain payments from a tax-free savings account (TFSA) from box 134 of your T4A slips, and in box 16 and/or 26 of your NR4 slips (if box 14 and/or 24 shows income code 64) - certain amounts from a registered retirement income fund (RRIF) from your NR4 slips or in box 22 of your T4RIF slips, or the pooled registered pension plan (PRPP) amount from your NR4 slips or in box 194 of your T4A slips or specified pension plan (SPP) amount from your NR4 slips or in box 018 of your T4A slips.

-If you rolled over an amount to a registered disability savings plan (RDSP), see line 23200 on page 20 for information about the corresponding deduction.
-For more information about RDSPs, go to canada.ca/taxes-rdsp or see Guide T4040, RRSPs and Other Registered Plans for Retirement, and Guide RC4460, Registered Disability Savings Plan.
+If you rolled over an amount to a registered disability savings plan (RDSP), see line 23200 on page 27 for information about the corresponding deduction.
+For more information about RDSPs, go to canada.ca/taxes -rdsp or see Guide T4040, RRSPs and Other Registered Plans for Retirement, and Guide RC4460, Registered Disability Savings Plan.